To be honest, people don’t usually ask me this.

 - Medication-based risks are often missed by busy regular doctors.
 Family caregivers can make a big difference by being proactive in this area.

-As I mentioned earlier, older adults usually fall because a) multiple risk factors make them vulnerable to falling, and b) a stumble or moment of weakness triggers the actual fall.
+Remember, older adults usually fall because a) multiple risk factors make them vulnerable to falling, and b) a stumble or moment of weakness triggers the actual fall.

 Most fall risk factors are health-based, and are related to chronic medical conditions or medications.
 And then some fall risk factors are environmental, and involve the home or outside environment.